Confinement and D5 branes: Black Membranes

 The non-trivial angular momentum indicates that the spacetime is rotating.
 Note that the entropy receives a contribution from the $F_3$ term in \eqref{def S} leading an entropy which is not one-quarter of the horizon area.
 This is also an indication of the non-triviality of the matter fields in this configuration.
 One could try to perform a gauge transformation $C_2\mapsto C_2+d\lambda_1$ in order to obtain vanishing $C_2$ at the horizon.
 A 1-form gauge parameter which does the job is $\lambda_1=(d\psi'+\cos(\theta) d\phi)v/r_0^2$, but it changes the mass of the spacetime because the gauge parameter does not vanish at infinity.

-Another subtlety regarding the charges of this spacetime is the following.
-If we insist in considering the entropy as one-quarter of the horizon area, we find that the following differential relation between the thermodynamic quantities holds $dM=TdS-2\Omega dJ$.
+Another subtlety regarding the charges of this spacetime is that if we insist in considering the entropy as one-quarter of the horizon area, we find that the following differential relation between the thermodynamic quantities holds $dM=TdS-2\Omega dJ$.

-For this black hole configuration, the Euclidean on-shell action \eqref{Sfull IIB} with the counterterm \eqref{L_ct black holes} is finite but is zero.
-This suggests that a detailed analysis on the renormalization scheme is needed.